 “The minute amounts of trace minerals found in sea salt are easily obtained from other healthy foods,” Johnson said.
 “Sea salt also generally contains less iodine than table salt.
 Iodine has been added to table salt since the 1920s to prevent the iodine-deficiency disease goiter.”

-The next time you find yourself choosing between sea salt and table salt, remember that it’s probably mostly a matter of letting your taste buds decide.
+The next time you find yourself choosing between kosher salt, sea salt and table salt, remember that it’s probably mostly a matter of letting your taste buds decide.
 But whichever option you choose, keep in mind that both usually contain the same amount of sodium.